 Many drugstores sell devices you can use for steam therapy.
 But if you don’t have one, you can easily create your own steam bath.
 Boil some water, then pour it into a large bowl placed on a level, stable surface like a counter or table.
 You can add a few drops of essential oil to the water; eucalyptus and lavender are especially good for breathing problems.

 Take a towel and form a tent over your head, then lean over until your face is about 4 to 6 inches from the water’s surface.
 Keep your eyes closed and directed away from the steam to avoid burning them.
 Inhale the steam slowly and deeply for 10 to 15 minutes, then repeat twice a day as needed.

 As far as diet goes, make sure you’re getting plenty of antioxidants to help support good lung health.

 For example, the antioxidants in green tea can be helpful for reducing inflammation in the lungs and may even protect lung tissue from the damaging effects of smoke inhalation.

 You might also consider adding a black seed oil to your diet.
 Dr. Peter Schleicher, an immunologist in Munich, Germany conducted five major studies on the golden-colored oil of the black seed that was mainly being used as a therapeutic agent for respiratory problems.
 In one of the studies, Black Seed Oil was tested on 600 patients experiencing health problems ranging from allergies to pollen and dust, problems breathing and dermatitis.
 A remarkable 70 percent, or 420 of the participants, became symptom-free and experienced total relief.
-You can read more about that here, from my colleague, Virginia Tims-Lawson.
+You can read more about that here.